Cinema (CINE)

 CINE 360 - Advanced Cinema Production (4 Credit Hours)

 A production course designed for the advanced student of cinema.
 A rigorous and intensive practical course in the techniques of sound motion picture production.
-Working in the 16mm format, students complete a series of individual and group projects.
-Students learn the fundamentals of production management, camera work, sensitometry, lighting, sound recording and mixing, double-system editing, printing and laboratory processes.
+Students complete a series of individual and group projects.
+Students learn the fundamentals of production management, camera work, sensitometry, lighting, sound recording and mixing, and double-system editing.
 Students are required to share in the expenses of their productions.
 Required of Cinema majors.

 Prerequisite(s): CINE 230.